The Green Wall

 Drug seizures in Tucson have declined over the past five years.
 Still, the US Border Patrol says 728,367 pounds of marijuana was seized in the Tucson sector last year alone -- the most by more than double of any other sector along the border.

-The open, barrier-less land might have something to do with the nation being a well known drug route.
+The open, barrier-less land might have something to do with the Nation being a well known drug route.
 The terrain is unlike any other, making it difficult to patrol.
 Del Cueto says agents who start out in the Tucson sector get major street cred when they go to other parts of the border.
 There's the 120 degree heat in the summer, limited access to cell towers for communication, and virtually no light to help patrol at night.
 For Del Cueto, it's a draining job.
 And he feels like no one cares.

 "Nobody cares to see the reality of what’s going on here."